Is Month-to-Month Rent Your Best Option Come Lease End?

 When a lease matures, the lease payment will extend on a month-to-month rent basis until the Lessee gives notice to return the equipment or extend the lease.
 If a Lessee fails to make a decision, then they are leaving money on the table.

 Before your lease automatically converts to a month-to-month rent, consider what your operating expenses are and identify opportunities to save.

 Month-to-month rent occurs as a default provision of the law.
 If a lease matures and there is no secondary agreement, a lease will automatically renew on a month-to-month basis until the lease is extended or terminated.

 In terms of equipment leasing, leased assets are typically new.
 This means that rents are calculated based on a new asset.
 If a lease has gone month-to-month, then a Lessee is paying the same rent for a used asset that they were paying for a new asset.

 An asset begins to depreciate the moment a user turns a unit on.
-In terms of forklifts, if an asset has been in rotation for 3-5 years, the asset will reach its economic useful life [insert link to useful life blog].
+In terms of forklifts, if an asset has been in rotation for 3-5 years, the asset will reach its economic useful life.
 Once an asset hits its economic useful life, the maintenance costs begin to spike, and the asset begins to cost more to maintain than to replace with a new asset.

 If you allow your lease to automatically convert to a month-to-month rent, it is very likely that your monthly payment will remain the same as when the asset was new.